 Now that you have a glimpse of a few of the most popular house plants in the country today, you’ve got an idea of what you’ll need to do to maintain one and what kinds of plants you might want to start out with.
 Review your choices carefully, and make sure to put up a note where you’ll see it (or a reminder on your phone) for the first few weeks.
 This will help you remember how to care for it.

 With a little time, plant care will become second nature, and you’ll find them thriving without giving it a second thought.
-If you think you need a little more guidance, come back and see us for updates on the articles in our house plants section.
+If you think you need a little more guidance, come back and check out some of the most unique houseplants you can grow this year.